Back to Top

 5. Run Google Ads That Focus on Booked Jobs

-Targeted Google advertising refers to paid online ads that appear on Google when someone searches for specific terms—like “landscaper near me” or “backyard design in [your city].”
+Targeted Google advertising refers to paid online ads that appear on Google when someone searches for specific terms, like “lawn care near me” or “backyard design in [your city].”
 There are two powerful tools landscapers can use to reach high-intent leads:

 1. Google Local Services Ads (LSAs): These appear at the very top of Google Search results and are designed specifically for local service providers.
 You only pay when someone contacts you directly through the ad.
-Plus, LSAs include a “Google Guaranteed” badge, which helps build trust instantly.
+LSAs also include a "Google Guaranteed" badge, which builds trust instantly.

 2. Pay-Per-Click (PPC) Ads: PPC ads appear just below LSAs and above organic results.
-You bid on specific keywords, and you’re charged only when someone clicks your ad.
-With PPC, you can drive targeted traffic to specific pages—like a quote request or seasonal offer.
+You bid on specific keywords and are charged only when someone clicks your ad.
+With PPC, you can drive targeted traffic to specific pages like a quote request or seasonal offer.

 • You show up where it counts.